-In 2017, the Company launched a post-sale extended warranty marketing program with a third party.
-In the program's agreement, the Company is required to pay fees to the thirdparty service provider based on the number of extended warranty contracts that they sell, which it classifies as costs to obtain a contract.
+The Company has a post-sale extended warranty marketing program with a third party.
+In the program's agreement, the Company is required to pay fees to the third-party service provider based on the number of extended warranty contracts that they sell, which it classifies as costs to obtain a contract.
 The contract costs are deferred and recorded as other assets in the consolidated balance sheets.
 The deferred contract costs are amortized to net sales in the consolidated statements of comprehensive income over the same period that the underlying deferred revenue is recognized.
-The balance of deferred contract costs as of December 31, 2019 and 2018 was \$6,190 and \$4,782, respectively.
-Amortization of deferred contract costs recorded during the years ended December 31, 2019, 2018 and 2017 was \$869, \$615 and \$193, respectively.
+The balance of deferred contract costs as of December 31, 2020 and 2019 was \$6,869 and \$6,190, respectively.
+Amortization of deferred contract costs recorded during the years ended December 31, 2020, 2019 and 2018 was \$1,303, \$869 and \$615, respectively.